IBM/here-telemetry-workshop/docs/Readme.md

 5. Subscibe to the operator for the `here-metrics` namespace.

-6. After a moment we should be able to see `Strimzi` in our installed operator list.
+6. After a moment (It usually takes under 2 minutes) we should be able to see `Strimzi` in our installed operator list.
 Click on `Strimzi`

 7. Click on `Create Instance` under the `Overview` tab Provided Apis.